 The Auditor’s Office Department of Accounting and Payroll consists of a staff of six.
 This division is responsible for the Accounting, Payroll and Financial Reporting of the County and its agencies.

-At the end of December 2010 Clark County had 1223 active employees in the payroll system.
-During 2010 a total of 10,283 payroll warrants were paid out.
+At the end of December 2013 Clark County had 1200 active employees in the payroll system.
+During 2013 a total of 31,417 direct deposit statements issued.
 Some of the responsibilities of the Payroll Department include:

 Input all current bi-weekly payroll information, to include hours, employee deductions, and benefits; Report and pay all necessary payroll withholdings in a timely manner; Maintain all current and prior payroll files; File all required tax forms and process W-2’s; Processing of employee pay through direct deposit.